Last Updated on

 The most common health issue in the Wolamute should be cataracts like the purebred Alaskan Malamute and wolf.

-The Wolamute is expected to have a lifespan of 10 – 12 years.
+As mentioned above the Wolamute is expected to have a lifespan of 10 – 12 years.
 No one really knows how long wolves can live in captivity.

 Can You Tame The Wild Wolamute?